vgno/ably/README.md

 # ably
-Provides a framework to perform A/B tests in the browser
+Provides a framework to perform A/B tests in the browser.
+This is still work in progress.

 ## Usage example